DuckDuckGo reached a historic milestone in a week when both Signal and Telegram they saw a huge influx of new users.

 The historic DuckDuckGo milestone comes at a time when both Signal and Telegram, two other privacy applications, have also announced significant growth periods.

-Telegram announced on Monday that it had reached 500 million registered users, while Signal's servers went down on Friday when "millions of new users" started coming in.
-The company said it surpassed even the most optimistic. her.
+Telegram announced on Monday that it had reached 500 million registered users, while Signal's servers collapsed on Friday when "millions of new users" began to arrive, the company said, exceeding even its most optimistic forecasts.

 This move is of course not accidental.
-New users at Signal and Telegram are the immediate result of an announcement , which he reported last week that it will block access to WhatsApp accounts, unless users agree to a new privacy policy that gives Facebook access to more WhatsApp users' data.
+New users at Signal and Telegram are the direct result of a Facebook announcement last week that it will block access to WhatsApp accounts, unless users agree to a new one Privacy Policy which gives Facebook access to more data of WhatsApp users.

-On Friday, Facebook postponed the new privacy policy for three months, but the damage had been done, and hundreds of millions of users who remembered their right to privacy joined Massal and Telegram en masse.
+On Friday, Facebook postponed the new privacy policy for three months, but the damage was done, and hundreds of millions of users who remembered their right to protection of privacy, entered Signal and Telegram en masse.